 - Optimization guidance for Windows 10 machines is available in CTX216252.

 - If you try to install (or upgrade to) a Windows VDA on an OS that is not supported for that VDA version, a message describes your options.
-For example, if you try to install the latest VDA on a Windows 7 machine, a message guides you to CTX139030.
+For example, if you try to install the latest VDA on an older Windows machine, a message guides you to CTX139030.
 For more information, see Earlier operating systems.

 Installed MSIs: Several MSIs are installed automatically when you install a VDA.
 You can prevent the installation of some MSIs on the Additional Components page of the graphical interface or with the